-For mild to moderate hepatic impairment: as sugammadex is mainly excreted renally no dose
+For mild to moderate hepatic impairment: as sugammadex is mainly excreted renally no dose adjustments are required.

 Studies in patients with hepatic impairment have not been conducted.
 Caution should be exercised when considering the use of sugammadex in patients with severe hepatic impairment or when hepatic impairment is accompanied by coagulopathy (see section 4.4).